googlecodelabs/workbox-indexeddb/README.md

 # Data driven PWA

 In this codelab, you’ll use [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [Workbox](https://workboxjs.org/) to create a fully offline-capable, data-driven app.
-You also use [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync) to sync your app with the server even when your web app is closed.
+You'll also use [Background Sync](https://developers.google.com/web/updates/2015/12/background-sync) to sync your app with the server even when your web app is closed.

 ## Getting started